First Greater Manchester: Metroshuttle

 First Greater Manchester previously operated the three Metroshuttle services that operate around Manchester city centre.
 These services were free for passengers, and were operated using Optare Versas based from Queens Road garage.
-The Metroshuttle service were renamed as free bus in 2018, with buses transferred to Go North West when Queens Road garage was sold in June 2019.
-Following the rollout of Trenche 2 of Bee Network in March 2024, the operation of these services, along with the Queens Road garage was acquired by Stagecoach Manchester.
+The Metroshuttle service were renamed as 'free bus' in 2018, with buses transferred to Go North West when Queens Road garage was sold in June 2019.

 Night buses

 First Greater Manchester operated several night bus services across Greater Manchester on Friday and Saturday nights.
 The routes mainly operated the same routes as their daytime equivalents with some exceptions, such as service 67 not serving Shudehill on nights, with service 135, which did not normally serve Shudehill, taking its place.
 The Nightbus services, mainly originating from Piccadilly Gardens bus station, ran to a frequency of either every 30 minutes or every hour from midnight to 3:30am and offered a flat fare ticketing system.

 Until December 2012, First Greater Manchester also operated the Nightbus network in Wigan town centre, providing a number of late night services to various areas across Wigan, as well as the 598 service to Leigh, which allowed connection with the 39 service to and from Manchester.
 From 2 December 2012, the Wigan Nightbus network passed to Stagecoach Manchester with the sale of First's Wigan operations.

 In January 2015, First withdrew six night bus journeys which served Rochdale, Bury and Eccles, including service 135, as part of wide-ranging cuts to its bus network.
 In Spring 2016, First's remaining night bus services were withdrawn on services 8, 36 and 39 due to low passenger numbers.